healthbadge/episimmer/README.md

 ## Intervention Policies

 There are many kinds of policies that can be implemented in Episimmer by the user and each policy is built to be flexible.
 Multiple policies defined by the user can be run in a simulation seamlessly.
-We have also created templates for the user to test different kinds of examples of policies.
+We have also created templates for the user to test different kinds of policies.

 Currently, the policies that can be implemented are: